alykhanrajan/SQL-Projects/README.md

 # SQL-Projects
-A sample of SQL projects completed in Datacamp
+A sample of SQL projects completed as part of the courses I completed on Datacamp.com.